microsoft/MLOS/mlos_bench/README.md

 ## Features

-With a JSON config file and command line parameters as input, `mlos-bench` streamlines workload performance measurement by automating the following benchmarking steps:
+With a [JSON5](https://spec.json5.org) config file and command line parameters as input, `mlos-bench` streamlines workload performance measurement by automating the following benchmarking steps:

 1. Set up & clean up benchmark and application configuration
     - **Ease of use:** Mlos-bench abstracts away controls for managing VMs in Azure, e.g., setup, teardown, stop, deprovision, and reboot.
 Get visibility into VM status through Azure Portal, ensuring that a VM is provisioned & running before issuing commands to it.